Fundamentals of Perpetual Futures: An Introduction to Perpetual Futures

-The crypto perpetual futures were first introduced by BitMEX in 2016, which gained great popularity in the crypto space since its inception.
+Crypto perpetual futures were first introduced by BitMEX in 2016, which has gained great popularity in the crypto space since its inception.
+It initially served as an effective hedging tool for crypto miners.
+It was later adopted by crypto speculators interested in leveraged exposure.
 Nowadays, based on data from CoinGecko, the median total daily trading volume of perpetual futures across all exchanges is 101.9 billion in the year 2022 which is about $2\times$ to $3\times$ the total spot trading volume across these exchanges.
-Figure \ref{fig:vol_exch} presents the 7-day moving average of total trading volume of perpetual futures across all exchanges.
+Figure \ref{fig:vol_exch} presents the 7-day moving average of the total trading volume of perpetual futures across all exchanges.
 We see a significant rise in trading of perpetual futures around January 2021 and the total volume stabilizes at a level above \$100 billion per day following the rise.

+\citet*{cong2022crypto} document significant wash trading behavior among crypto exchanges because of competition, the ranking mechanism, and lack of regulation.
+They estimate that over 70\% of crypto trading volume is not real. \citet*{amiram2020competition} confirm this conclusion using new data and an extended methodology.
+Therefore, in calculating trading volume, we exclude exchanges that are known to misrepresent data.